cognate-lang/cognate/INTRODUCTION.md

 Print;
 ```

-Cognate also has Map, which applies a block to each list element and creates a resulting list, and Filter which applies a block to each elements and removes it from the list if it returns False.
+Cognate also has `Map`, which applies a block to each list element and creates a resulting list, and `Filter` which applies a block to each elements and removes it from the list if it returns `False`.

 ```
 Map (* 2) over the List (1 2 3 4);